tsandner/veeam-alexa-skill/README.md

 # Veeam RESTful API & Amazon Alexa

 ### Disclaimer
-This project is a private one and not supported by Veeam I don't have any programming skills.
+* This project is a private one and not supported by Veeam
+* I don't have any programming skills.
 Everthing was put together using copy & paste and trial and error.
+* This is just a demo, but it can easily be extended with more features.

 ### Purpose
 I like Alexa and since I am working at Veeam I thought why not use our RESTful API to use with Alexa :)
 ### Demo